-■ The material has NOT been classified as "harmful by ingestion".
-This is because of the lack of corroborating animal or human evidence.
-The material may still be damaging to the health of the individual, following ingestion, especially where preexisting organ (e.g. liver, kidney) damage is evident.
+- Although ingestion is not thought to produce harmful effects, the material may still be damaging to the health of the individual following ingestion, especially where pre-existing organ (e.g. liver, kidney) damage is evident.
 Present definitions of harmful or toxic substances are generally based on doses producing mortality (death) rather than those producing morbidity (disease, ill-health).
 Gastrointestinal tract discomfort may produce nausea and vomiting.
-In an occupational setting however, unintentional ingestion is not thought to be cause for concern.
+In an occupational setting however, ingestion of insignificant quantities is not thought to be cause for concern. - Anthrocyanosides are rapidly absorbed and eliminated; in low oral doses, long term toxicity is not significant.